NordicHPC/nordichpc.github.io/index.md

 # NordicHPC

-Collaboration of Nordic HPC sysadmins, with a broad definition of HPC.
+NordicHPC is a collaboration of Nordic HPC sysadmins, with a broad definition of HPC.
 This explicitly includes those providing newer types of systems which allow different types of access (more usable, for example) to large-scale computing resources.
+We don't provide resources, but serve as a collaboration platform to develop existing resources.
+We have a special focus on usability.

 We are based in the Nordic area, but inclusive to others.

 ## Goals